 - The design follows the Web Content Accessibility Guidelines (WCAG)

 Website chatbot design is no different from regular front-end development.
 But if you don’t want to design a chatbot UI in HTML and CSS, use an out-of-the-box chatbot solution.
 Most of the potential problems with UI will already be taken care of.

 7. Tell your customers that they’re talking to a chatbot

 Chatbots can’t pretend to be human for very long.
 The users see that something suspicious is going on right off the bat.
 If someone discovers they are talking to a robot only after some time, it becomes all the more frustrating.

 The best policy?

-Say it right up front at the very beginning of the conversation.
+Say it right at the very beginning of the conversation.
 For example, in your welcome message.

 The sooner users know they are writing with a chatbot, the lower the chance for misunderstandings.

 In the long run, there is really no point in hiding the fact that the messages are sent automatically.
 It will even work to your advantage—your visitors will know they can expect a quick response as soon as they type in their questions.